DanMillerDev/Turntable/README.md

 5. Setup the Recorder window.

 ### Recorder setup
-Open the Recorder Window (Window -> General -> Recorder -> Recorder Window) and click **Add Recorder** select either movie or image sequence.
+1. Open the Recorder Window (Window -> General -> Recorder -> Recorder Window)
-**Source**: Leave at the default seting of Game View
+2. Add Recorder select either movie or image sequence.
-**Output Resolution**: Change this value to the desired output quality
+3. Set Output Resolution to desired output quality.
-**Include Audio**: Uncheck unless you have added audio to Unity and the scene

-Hit the **START RECORDING** button.
+4. Hit the **START RECORDING** button.
 The project will enter play mode and leave playmode after a full rotation of the object.

+*Source:* Leave at the default setting of Game View
+*Include Audio*: Uncheck unless you have added audio to Unity and the scene

 ## Project Setup
 The project can be imported into an existing unity project or assets can be added to the Turntable project.
 ### Adding turntable to an existing project
 Download the latest [release](https://github.com/DanMillerDev/Turntable/releases) and import the .unitypackage into an existing Unity project.
 Open the CaptureScene and configure lighting settings and object.

-You may need to import the recorder package into your project by going to Package Manager -> Unity Registry -> Recorder -> Install.
+You may need to **import the recorder package** into your project by going to Package Manager -> Unity Registry -> Recorder -> Install.

 You can also drag the CaptureScene into an existing scene and transfer the game objects over using additive scenes.